servicemeshbook/byok/README.md

 At the time of this writing, Kubernetes 1.16.0 is the latest version and it has deprecated few APIs which will create issues in installing some of the Helm charts especially for Deployment and StateFulSets.

-Check available versions of a packages
+Check available versions of packages

 ```
 yum --showduplicates list kubeadm